ansible/ansible/docsite/latest/rst/gettingstarted.rst

 Requirements for Ansible are extremely minimal.

-Ansible is written for Python 2.6+.
+On the central Ansible machine, you will need Python 2.6+.
 If you are running Python 2.5 on an "Enterprise Linux" variant, we'll show you how to add
-2.6.
-Newer versions of Linux and OS X should already have 2.6 or higher.
+2.6 to your distribution.

-In additon to Python 2.6+, you will want the following Python modules (installed via pip or perhaps via your OS package manager via slightly different names):
+You will also want the following Python modules (installed via pip or perhaps via your OS package manager via slightly different names):

 * ``paramiko``
 * ``PyYAML``